10 things to do in Rome with kids

 Here's a list of 10 things to do in Rome with kids, with activities that even you will want to do.
 But sorry, you only get to be a kid once in a lifetime!

-You have different options when it comes to this kind of games; you can also book a game of exploration through the old town of Rome and take advantage while the younger ones are entertained to see the most famous sights of Rome.
+You have different options when it comes to this type of game; you can book a game of exploration through Rome's old town and take advantage while the younger ones are entertained to see Rome's most famous sights.

 When you book this experience, you will receive a confirmation email where a meeting point will be indicated.
-Once there you will enter the code from your email on the website and you will receive a password to open a secret box and receive your inventory to start the adventure.
-And if you still have some energy left, go and discover these 10 secret places in Rome that will leave you speechless!
+Once there you will need to enter the code from your email on the website and you will receive a password to open a secret box and receive your inventory to start the adventure.
+Take your time and you will discover the best kept secrets of Rome, which will leave you speechless!

-4. Take a tour of Rome for kids
+4. Discover the Vatican on a guided tour for kids

 5. Discover Leonardo Da Vinci's machines at work